Model category structures on simplicial objects: Transport of weak factorization systems to simplicial objects

-The following follows directly from the definition: \begin{LEMMA} Let $(\mathcal{L}, \mathcal{R})$ be an adhesive w.f.s.\@.
-Let $X$ be an object and consider a poset $\mathcal{X}$ of $\mathcal{L}$-subobjects of $X$ with the assumption before, closed under intersections and unions, then $\mathcal{X}$ is a distributive lattice.
+The following follows directly from the definition: \begin{LEMMA} Let $(\mathcal{L}, \mathcal{R})$ be an adhesive weak factorization system.
+Let $X$ be an object and consider a poset $\mathcal{X}$ of $\mathcal{L}$-subobjects of $X$ with the assumption before, closed under intersections and unions.
+Then $\mathcal{X}$ is a distributive lattice.
 If $\mathcal{X}$ is only closed under intersection, then we may add all unions and obtain a larger poset $\widetilde{\mathcal{X}}$ which is still closed under intersection. \end{LEMMA}